National Centre for Circus Arts: Degree programme

 The National Centre for Circus Arts accepts around 20–30 new students each year onto its two-year Foundation Degree in "Circus Arts" course.
 No academic requirements need to be met and admission is based purely on suitability and successful audition.
 Students undertake a training regime of 36 weeks per year.
 Upon finishing the course, students may then audition for a place on a final one-year course to achieve a BA (Hons) degree.
 Some students also go on to achieve a Postgraduate Certificate.
 The school's degrees are validated by the University of Kent.

 It also offers a BTEC Level 3 Diploma in Performing Arts – Circus Arts course in partnership with Hackney College.
 The Diploma in Performing Arts is run by Hackney Community College.
 It is a one-year, full-time course which gives insight into circus and the wider performing arts sector.

-As well as being a member of the Conservatoire for Dance and Drama, the National Centre for Circus Arts is also member of the European Federation of Professional Circus Schools (FEDEC).
+NCCA was previously a member of the Conservatoire for Dance and Drama, until the dissolution of CDD in 2022.
+The National Centre for Circus Arts is also member of the European Federation of Professional Circus Schools (FEDEC).